Alessandro Sette: Education

 Sette received his Laurea in Biological Sciences from the University of Rome, Italy, followed by postdoctoral fellowships in Immunology with Luciano Adorini at the C.R.E.
 Casaccia in Rome, Italy, and Howard Grey at the National Jewish Center for Immunology and Respiratory Medicine in Denver, Colorado.

 Publications/patents

-Sette is a coauthor of over 900 peer-reviewed publications, and is an inventor on 41 US issued patents.
-He has a H-factor of 182, and is identified by Clarivate as a highly cited researcher.
+Sette is a coauthor of over 1000 peer-reviewed publications, and is an inventor on 47 US issued patents.
+He has an H-factor of 201, and is identified by Clarivate as a highly cited researcher.